sophielansweeper/embedded-workflow-builder-docs/docs/custom-code.md

 description: Write custom JavaScript code snippets to be used in your %WORKFLOW_PLURAL%
 ---

-The [code](./connectors/code.md) step allows you write short custom JavaScript functions within your %WORKFLOW%.
+The [code](./connectors/code.md) step allows you to write short custom JavaScript functions within your %WORKFLOW%.
 This is helpful if you have some coding experience and would like to manipulate data with code.

 ## Code block structure